itzzfinicalfire/opt/README.md

 A Fabric-based optimization mod that ships with aggressive low-end presets, dynamic FPS-aware scaling, and compatibility guidance for Sodium, Lithium, and Phosphor.
 The mod focuses on quick wins for laptops and older desktops while remaining modular for advanced users.
+The default build now targets Minecraft **1.21.4** with Java 21, while remaining configurable for earlier releases.

 ## Features